-Well, my family & I did a road trip from NV to CA then to Canada, and we decided to stop by WA just to visit my dad’s family – And once my parents saw how beautiful WA was, it was set — that was going to be home & man oh man, did we luck out on picking such an amazing state.
+Well, my family and I did a road trip from Nevada to California then to Canada, and we decided to stop by Washington just to visit my dad’s family.
+And once my parents saw how beautiful Washington was, it was set — that was going to be home, and man oh man, did we luck out on picking such an amazing state.
 Man oh man.

 - The people are so flipping nice.
-Like super polite & very helpful.
+Like super polite and very helpful.
 FYI; pretty much everyone waves when you give them way when driving – unheard of in some states.

-- WE HAVE SEASONS.
-WA summers are out of this world sometimes.
-We do have some horrid winters but at the end of the day — if you can look past some of the colder months & hang on for summer — you will learn to cherish the sun & not take it for granted.
+- We have seasons.
+Washington summers are out of this world sometimes.
+We do have some horrid winters but at the end of the day — if you can look past some of the colder months & hang on for summer — you will learn to cherish the sun and not take it for granted.

-So Camille – you love WA so much, if you were to narrow it down to 3 of your favorite things to check out, what would it be?
+So Camille, you love WA so much, if you were to narrow it down to three of your favorite things to check out, what would it be?

-All in all, I have more favorites from this GORGEOUS state – these are my top 3 as of right now.
-As I explore more and more – it tends to change 🙂
+All in all, I have more favorites from this GORGEOUS state.
+These are my top three as of right now.
+As I explore more and more, it tends to change. 🙂